Social Media for galleries

 Artists and collectors have caught on the trend

 Artists no longer use social media solely as a platform to present their art but are increasingly using Instagram as a sales tool.
 Collectors have long caught on to this trend and are checking Instagram for new and upcoming artists.
-Instead of visiting galleries, more and more collectors (already 51.5%) inform themselves of an artist’s new works by using this platform.
+Instead of visiting galleries, more and more collectors (already 79%) inform themselves of an artist’s new works by using this platform.
+Though the price transparency plays an important role.
+The trade report says that for 90% of the art collectors, this is a criterion for buying a new work of art.

 Which platform is good for what?